MayNiklas/github-actions/README.md

 # github-actions

-A collection of GitHub actions I wrote for different projects
+A collection of GitHub CI/CD workflows I likely will reuse in the future.